 Farmers this year have until April 15, 2025 to make commodity program decisions for their base acres.
 Typically, the deadline has been March 15th to match the crop insurance deadline, but with the delayed Farm Bill extension, the deadline has been extended to April 15th.
 This extra month may be useful this year, as it gives extra time for market and policy uncertainty to become clearer.
-At this time, I recommend that farmers enroll in the commodity support programs for 2025.
+At this time, I recommend that farmers enroll in the commodity support programs for 2025 and choose ARC-CO for all crops.
 Their enrolment will automatically transfer their ARC and PLC elections for 2024 to 2025.
-Farmers can update these elections when they enroll to match my recommendations below, or they can do so later if recommendations change as a result of shifting markets and policies, as long as the updated forms are completed before the April 15th deadline.
+Farmers can update their elections when they enroll, or they can do so later, as long as the updated forms are completed before the April 15th deadline.

 The table below reports the effective reference prices for 2025 and initial USDA projections for marketing-year average farm prices for the 2025 crop.
 For 2025, effective reference prices increased for corn, soybeans, wheat and sorghum based on 2018 Farm Bill rules.
 On November 7, 2024, the USDA published its first projections for 2025 marketing year average farm prices, which generally declined for all crops relative to 2024 projections.